Stop asking your friends

 Broken links & 404s

-Every link followed, every route loaded.
+Every link followed.
 Val flags the ones that dead-end on a 404 or a blank page before a visitor ever hits them.

 Console errors

 Uncaught exceptions, failed fetches, red console spew.
-Val watches the console on every page and reports what the browser is screaming about.
+Val watches the console on every page and reports it.

 Dead buttons & forms

-The button that does nothing, the form that never submits, the modal that will not close.
+The button that does nothing, the form that never submits.
 Val clicks everything and tells you what did not respond.

 Hidden & clipped text

-Text trapped behind a container, cut off at the edge, or invisible on its own background.
-Val reads what a human cannot and surfaces it.
+Text trapped behind a container, cut off at the edge, invisible on its own background.
+Val reads what a human cannot.

 Broken layouts

 Overflowing containers, elements stacked wrong, a mobile view that falls apart.
-Val checks how it actually renders across sizes.
+Val checks how it actually renders.

 The missing logo, the 404'd screenshot, the icon that never loaded.
 Val catches every asset that failed to show up.